kaaengine/kaa/docs/tutorial/part03.rst

 It's good to keep scenes in a global registry too
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's practical to store scene instances in the registry as well.
+It's practical to store scene instances in the global registry as well.
 That will make them accessible from
 anywhere in the code.
 Let's modify that part of :code:`main.py` where GameplayScene is created:

 .. code-block:: python